-1 Required limit value: Should not be used in processes or present in products.
+Required limit value: Should not be used in processes or present in products.
 CAS RN: Various, regulated PAHs are listed in Appendix 9.
-Properties: Carcinogenic, allergenic, toxic.
-Several are persistent, bioaccumu- lative and toxic in the environment.
+Properties: Carcinogenic, allergenic (sensitizer), toxic.
+Several are persistent, bioaccumulative and toxic in the environment.
 Use: PAHs are not synthesized chemically for industrial purposes.
 The major source of PAHs is the incomplete combustion of organic material such as coal, oil and wood.
 They are used as intermediaries in pharmaceuticals, agricultural products, photographic products, thermosetting plastics, lubricating materials, and other chemical industries.
-May be found as impurities in rubber materials, soft plastics, lea- ther, and colored plastics containing carbon black.
-Comments: Avoid critical sources for PAH such as Carbon Black and conta- minated mineral oil-based lubricants (extender oil) in rubber.
+May be found as impurities in rubber materials, soft plastics, leather, and colored plastics containing carbon black.
+Comments: Avoid critical sources for PAH such as Carbon Black and contaminated mineral oil-based lubricants (extender oil) in rubber.

-Legal background: Regulated PAHs are listed in Appendix 9.
+Regulated PAHs are listed in Appendix 9.

 Eight PAHs are listed in annex XVII, entry 50 of the Regulation (EC) No 1907/2006 (REACH).
 Rubber and plastic materials in skin contact shall not include any of those eight PAHs in amounts higher than 1 mg/kg.
 For materials in toys or childcare articles the limit value is 0.5 mg/kg.

 Eight PAHs are listed in annex XVII, entry 72 (CMR fast track) of the Regulation (EC) No 1907/2006 (REACH), with a restriction limit of 1 mg/kg in clothing, related accessories, textiles other than clothing in skin contact, or footwear.

-Ten PAHs are included in the Candidate list of Substances of Very High Concern (SVHC) for the authorization of the Regulation (EC) No 1907/2006 (REACH).
+Ten PAHs are included in the Candidate list (REACH).

+In France: The substances on the Candidate list are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).

 The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).

 The voluntary German GS standard that most products in the German market follows, has requirements for 16 PAHs.

 In California: Several PAH are listed in Proposition 65.
-Safe Harbor Limit: NSRL 0.033-0.35 μg/day.
-Test method: AfPS GS 2019-01 PAK ISO/TS 16190 (footwear) EN 17132 (textile) LOQ: 0.2 mg/kg
+Safe Harbor Limit: NSRL 0.033-0.35 $\mu g/day$ .

+AfPS GS 2019-01 PAK ISO/TS 16190 (footwear) EN 17132 (textile) LOQ: 0.2 mg/kg